 12. Keep your GoPro on and filming when underwater

-When you’re snorkelling, you never know when you’re about to see something amazing.
+When you’re snorkeling, you never know when you’re about to see something amazing.
 And if your GoPro isn’t already set up and filming, who knows what could swim by before you’ve even powered on your GoPro?

 7 Best GoPro Accessories For Snorkeling